Mindfully Healthy Living

 Understandably, each individual's needs and bodies resonate differently with various foods and their ingredients.
 However, for the most part, it is important to consider the quality and quantity of what you are eating, and sometimes even when you choose to eat it.

-Taking it a step further, listening to your body before and after consuming certain foods is a great way to know what works for you and what may be working against you.
+Listening to your body before and after consuming certain foods is a great way to know what works for you and what may be working against you.
 Our bodies have so many things to tell us if we simply tune in and listen!

-When choosing whether or not to include crispy bacon in your diet and meal plans, it is important to consider the brand, quality, and type of bacon.
 Should I buy pork bacon, turkey bacon, uncured bacon, sugar-free bacon, or simply regular bacon?
 It might be a bit surprising to learn of all of the different options, and ingredients that are commonly included in bacon.

 Check out our clean keto guide and meal plan for beginners here!